ChrisWiegman/chriswiegman.com/content/posts/2012-02-01-using-ssl-with-mamp-pro-2-x.md

 ## 2.)
 Set up your development domain in Dyn

 Set up your <a href="http://dyn.com" target="_blank" rel="noreferrer noopener">dyn</a> account with an extra domain for development.
-When you’ve entered the domain add an alias of *.\[yourdomain.whatever\] (that’s an&nbsp;asterisk) pointing to your original domain.
+When you’ve entered the domain add an alias of *.\[yourdomain.whatever\] (that’s an asterisk) pointing to your original domain.
 This is a wildcard domain which will allow you to create multiple subdomains on your development machine very easily.

 ## 3.)
 Buy a copy of MAMP PRO